patrickhuie19/grpc-app-auth/README.md

 ## Examples
 Checkout the examples directory for different ways of interacting with the implemented gRPC services

-## Allowlist Trust Store
+## Server and Client API

-If you want to understand how the allowlist trust store works, you can check out the integration tests in the intgtest directory and run the tests with:
+Check out the integration tests in the intgtest directory and run the tests to get a feel for the Client and Server API.

 ```bash
 cd internal/intgtest